upbound/docs/content/providers/provider-aws/authentication.md

   name: provider-aws-s3
 spec:
   package: xpkg.upbound.io/upbound/provider-aws-s3:v0.37.0
-  controllerConfigRef:
+  runtimeConfigRef:
-    name: irsa-controllerconfig
+    name: irsa-runtimeconfig
 ```

 After the provider finishes installing verify Crossplane applied the
 {{<hover label="sa" line="5">}}annotation{{</hover>}}
-on the service account from the ControllerConfig.
+on the service account from the DeploymentRuntimeConfig.

 {{<hint "note" >}}
 <!-- vale Google.WordList = NO -->
 Kubernetes applies a unique hash to the end of the service account name.
 Find the specific service account name with
 `kubectl get sa -n crossplane-system`  for Crossplane or
 `kubectl get sa -n upbound-system` for UXP.
 <!-- vale Google.WordList = YES -->
 {{< /hint >}}